cucpbioinfo/STRategy/README.md

 ## How to install, run, and, shutdown (Background)

+###### Configuration

+* Please ensure to edit the backend URL in the docker-compose.yml file to match your host IP.
+You can set it in **services.frontend.build.args.REACT_APP_BACKEND_BASE_URL** (inside docker-compose.yml).
+By default, the backend URL points to the backend of our current showcase system (http://cucpbioinfo.me/).
+If you don't change this URL, the system you are deploying will connect to the backend of our showcase system instead.

 ###### Install and Run STRategy as background process.

 * Run command below.